Fakir Dungaria

 2025 Fakir Dungaria again successfully made it to the final squad of India to play IMC cricket World Cup which was held in Colombo (Sri Lanka) February 2025.
-Fakir had a stand out performance with bat and ball scoring 304 runs including becoming a first ever batsman to score a ton in the Over50's World Cup's history for India against Canada (124 not out in 117 balls) and taking 10 wickets for India which earned him a 5th place in the most valuable player list in the world.
+Fakir had a stand out performance with bat and ball scoring 304 runs including becoming a first ever batsman to score a ton in the Over50's World Cup's history for India.
+Opposition were Canada (124 not out in 117 balls) Fakir even took 10 wickets in the tournament with his left arm spin bowling for India which earned him a 5th place in the most valuable player list in the World Cup ranking.